 Some top things to do in Charlottesville Virginia include hiking, amazing restaurants, scenic drives, craft breweries, wineries, and experiencing history at Monticello.

-Charlottesville Virginia is one of the most historic areas of the United States, home to three of the first five US Presidents.
-Charlottesville is surrounded by gorgeous rolling hills and is a gateway to Shenandoah Valley, Blue Ridge Parkway, and Skyline Drive.
+Charlottesville is one of the most historic areas of the United States, home to three of the first five Presidents of the United States of America—Thomas Jefferson, James Madison, and James Monroe.

 8 Great Things to Do in Charlottesville Virginia

 Many of the places mentioned in this article can be found on this map of Charlottesville VA.

 Monticello—Thomas Jefferson’s historic home—is a UNESCO World Heritage Site, along with the University of Virginia.
 The Behind the Scenes tour takes guests to all areas of the Monticello mansion.